markeasting/dependency-injection/README.md

 ## Overriding / mocking services
 You can override the implementation of a service by using `override()`.

-Javascript does not support interfaces (i.e. you cannot pass a TS interface by value).
-Therefore, you should first `register()` a 'base class' as a default implementation, after which you may override it using `override()`.
+Note: Javascript does not support interfaces (i.e. you cannot pass a TS interface by value).
+Therefore, you should first `register()` a 'base class' as a default implementation, after which you can override it using `override()`.

 ```ts
 /* Since you cannot pass TS interfaces in the JS world, IFoo must be a `class`. */